CommonSense12/Lunar-Eclipse/README.md

 # Introduction
-Lunar Eclipse is a free Universal ScriptHub with over 1500 scripts.
+Welcome to Lunar Eclipse!
-We use no key system since it's boring to use but maybe in the future
+Future of Universal ScriptHub